Average lifespan: 5 years

 Why are they disappearing?

 There are a number of reasons: habitat changes such as a loss of wet grassland and intensive farming have had an impact on curlews across the UK.
 But even in environment-friendly rural property, increasing numbers of predators are also impacting breeding success.
+Much work is being done to fence off nest sites, to reduce the chance of them being predated.

 Recently, Curlew have been spotted at Wood Lane Nature Reserve.